dmpetrov/cml_base_case/README.md

-# CML basic use case
+# CML basic use case TEST

 This repository contains a sample project using [CML](https://github.com/iterative/cml).
 When a pull request is made in this repository, the following will occur:
 - GitHub will deploy a runner machine with a specified CML Docker environment